alexkarakozis/FNO/README.md

 ### The pcN-MCMC algorithm

 The pCN-MCMC algoritm used for parameters estimation in the inverse Bayesian problem is presented below.
-In the pseudo-code below, $y$ are observed data and $u_{new}$ are the predicted data denoted by $f$ in section 7.2.
+In the pseudo-code, $y$ is the observed data, which is a noisy velocity field, and $u_{new}$ is the predicted data.

 <img width="684" alt="image" src="https://github.com/alexkarakozis/FNO/assets/69156399/bfd6505c-2e3c-4e44-831e-641c89a3c57f">